 will i use the new planner in the same way?

-i’ve been in my filofax malden for half a year now. it’s my on-the-go planner and my wallet. it’s worked out well, but i may want to switch things up. i don’t think my new planner will serve as a wallet.
+i’ve been in my filofax malden for half a year now. it’s my on-the-go planner and my wallet, it’s perfect for when i’m working at Maid2Match Geelong, definitely beats having to carry a purse around plus its easy to check which clean i’m going to next. it’s worked out well, but i may want to switch things up. i don’t think my new planner will serve as a wallet.

 how cute is that hipster frenchie dashboard though? i found him at michaels, and he’s definitely sticking around for the new planner!

 in the photo above, i have a doctor’s appointment reminder clipped to my first divider. that was the perfect spot for it when the receptionist handed it to me weeks ago! but i’ve calendared it already, so i don’t need that slip of paper anymore. i clean out loose papers and old notes before moving into a new planner. you know, some basic housekeeping.

 i also have my manicurist’s business card tucked into that front pocket. that’s the trouble with using your filofax as a wallet. more stuff accumulates than would otherwise! i’m going to put her number into my phone and throw out that card before moving into the new planner.

 keep only the inserts you actually use.